UKHO/docs/docs/quality-assurance/test-strategy.md

 ### Test Generation

-* Test scenarios should be generated from a BDD approach.
-See the [UKHO BDD Information](bdd-approach.md) for more information.
+* Test scenarios should be generated from a BDD approach
-* A risk-based approach should be used to determine the priority of test cases.
+* A risk-based approach should be used to determine the priority of test cases

 ### Non-Functional